blUeBUg200/bluenightingale/README.md

 ### CONCLUSION

 To adopt this process, the team should have core understanding of the technologies involved.
 A successful execution of this model in a SOC will produce considerable amount of change in their use-case repositiory.
-Do try implementing this model in your organization and let me know your comments.
+Do try implementing this model in your organization and let me know your comments through LinkedIn, Twitter

-### STAY TUNED FOR A2 and A3...